ssquadteam/FancyPlugins/docs/src/fancyholograms/api/getting-started.md

 ## JavaDocs and help

-You can find the JavaDocs for the FancyHolograms API [here](https://repo.fancyplugins.de/javadoc/releases/de/oliver/FancyHolograms/latest).
+You can find the JavaDocs for the FancyHolograms API [here](https://repo.fancyinnovations.com/javadoc/releases/de/oliver/FancyHolograms/latest).

-Join the [FancyPlugins Discord](https://discord.gg/ZUgYCEJUEx) for help and support.
+Join the [FancyInnovations Discord](https://discord.gg/ZUgYCEJUEx) for help and support.
 There is a dedicated channel for help about the api (`#holograms-dev`).